Alejogb1/job-board/blog-data/how-to-fix-scheduled-function-call-errors-in-python-aiogram.md

 id: "how-to-fix-scheduled-function-call-errors-in-python-aiogram"
 ---

-Alright, let's tackle this.
-Dealing with scheduled function call errors within the aiogram framework can certainly present some unique challenges, especially when things get complex with asynchronous operations.
+Alright,  Dealing with scheduled function call errors within the aiogram framework can certainly present some unique challenges, especially when things get complex with asynchronous operations.
 I've had my share of late nights debugging these, so hopefully, my experiences can illuminate a path for you.
 The core issue typically stems from the inherent asynchronous nature of both aiogram and Python's scheduling libraries, often requiring careful management of coroutines and event loops.

 Essentially, you're dealing with two intertwined asynchronous systems: aiogram’s own dispatcher handling telegram updates, and a scheduling mechanism attempting to invoke functions, potentially interacting with that dispatcher.
 This is where things can go wrong if not handled with precision.
 The primary culprits for errors, in my experience, are unhandled exceptions within the scheduled functions that get lost in the asynchronous pipeline, mismanaged coroutines, and incorrect usage of the `asyncio` event loop.